oanasasa/snapgram/README.md

+# What it's used inside the project

+- React JS (with TypeScript and Vite),
+- Appwrite
+- Tailwind CSS
+- Tailwindcss Animate
+- Shadcn/ui css library
+- React query

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.